The Product Management Success Guide by Shutterfly PM

 For more than half of his career, Mike has built and mentored high-performance product management teams.
 Mike holds a Bachelor’s Degree in Economics.

-Product Manager Getting Started Guide
+Product Manager Success Guide

 During our recent event, Mike Goos shed light on what product management is and what product managers do.
 He also shared important aspects people that want to transition into product management need to take into consideration.
 Mike talked about how to define your role on the product team and perform a personal gap analysis.